Give My Regards to Broad Street (film): Plot

 Paul McCartney is stuck in a traffic jam in his chauffeur-driven car on his way to an interview.
 He daydreams that he is driving himself in a flashier car crammed with modern technology around the countryside when he gets a call from Steve that Harry, a reformed criminal, is missing, along with the master tapes he was supposed to give to the factory the previous day.
 Paul races to the studio to find that the police are there investigating the matter, thinking that Harry is back to his old ways.
 Mr. Rath, to whom the studio owes money, arrives with the news that he will take over the record company if the tapes are not found by midnight.

 Following the meeting, the film follows a day in the life of Paul and his work with wife Linda McCartney and friend Ringo Starr, which includes filming two videos, rehearsing in a loft, and recording performances for the radio.
 In between videos, Paul wonders what Harry might have done: Did he give the master tapes to be bootlegged, did he just run off, or was he murdered?
 During several songs, Paul has elaborate fantasies in various settings and costumes inspired by his predicament.

 Once the day is done, Paul drives around London, and his associates brace themselves for the takeover as midnight approaches.
 After driving past Broad Street, Paul remembers that Harry was headed there when he last saw him and goes exploring the station.
 He finds the blue case containing the tapes on a platform bench, and Harry in a small maintenance building nearby, where he accidentally trapped himself while looking for the toilet.
 They both laugh, they drive off, Paul calls Linda using the car phone, she informs the studio that the tapes have been found, and the takeover is averted.
 Paul's chauffeur-driven car finally arrives at its destination, and he is awoken from his nap.

 Production

 The film was the result of a long-held ambition of McCartney, a lifelong film fan, to become involved in acting again after his success with the Beatles' films.
 While promoting it McCartney described Give My Regards to Broad Street as his first film in 14 years, but Rockshow had been released four years earlier.

 Rupert and the Frog Song

 The 13-minute animated film Rupert and the Frog Song was shown in cinemas immediately preceding Give My Regards to Broad Street.
 The short film contained the song "We All Stand Together", sung by McCartney and "the Frog Chorus".
-Simultaneously with the film's premiere in November, "We All Stand Together" was released as a single and became a hit in the UK, reaching #3.
+Simultaneously with the film's premiere in November, "We All Stand Together" was released as a single and became a hit in the UK, reaching No.3.